KXEL

-KXEL is one of two FCC Class 1-A stations in Iowa, the other being WHO in Des Moines.
-It operates at 50,000 watts, 24 hours a day from a two-tower facility near Dysart, IA on the Benton/Tama County line.
-A single tower is used during the day for a non-directional signal.
-It provides secondary coverage to most of eastern Iowa during the day (as far west as Des Moines, as far south as Ottumwa and as far east as Dubuque and as far north as Mason City).
-At night, power is fed to both towers in a directional pattern to protect ZNS-1, Nassau, Bahamas.
-Due to the cardioid-shaped pattern aimed north, KXEL's skywave signal can be heard throughout the northern plains states and central Canadian provinces.
+KXEL is one of two Class A stations in Iowa, along with WHO in Des Moines, broadcasting at the maximum power, 50,000 watts.
+By day, KXEL has a non-directional signal.
+But at night, to protect other stations on 1540 AM from interference, it uses a two-tower array.
+The transmitter is near Dysart on the Benton/Tama County line.
+KXEL provides secondary coverage to most of eastern Iowa during the day (as far west as Des Moines, as far south as Ottumwa and as far east as Dubuque and as far north as Mason City).
+ZNS-1 1540 in Nassau, Bahamas, shares Class A status with KXEL, so KXEL's nighttime pattern is a cardioid-shaped pattern aimed north.
+With a good radio, KXEL's skywave signal can be heard after dark throughout much of the Northern Plains States and the Canadian Prairies.